-The existing sales representative process at The Company was very complex and included a number of handoffs, in a non-integrated system, that lead to duplication of work.
+The existing sales representative process was very complex and included a number of handoffs, in a non-integrated system, that lead to duplication of work.
 This resulted in the sales representatives and administration spending too much time managing errors and tasks instead of being able to focus on the business.
 One direct result was the unacceptable level of customer satisfaction.

 The team needed to reduce the sales representatives and administrative tasks by 50% and optimize the order and revenue management system for customer satisfaction.
 When looking at the sales representative tasks, the team found that more than 30% of the sales representative time was spent on managing administrative tasks.

 The Black Belt on this project identified simulation as one of the best options for meeting the aggressive timeline associated with the project.
 ProcessModel was selected because of its ability to handle the complexity, interdependencies and variability of the Order and Revenue Management Process.

 Using Six Sigma DMAIC Methodology the team divided the process into key focus areas.
 The scope of the project addressed the five fundamental steps in the Six Sigma improvement project.